 Graduates of this masters degree are currently working as:

-- English language teachers from the early years to higher education
+- English language teachers from the early years to HE

 - textbook and materials writers, editors and publishers